 End-to-end differentiability for composing simulation and inference in a virtuous loop is required to integrate firstprinciples calculations and advanced AI training and inference, as discussed in the context of HPC surrogate models in Chapter 01.
-Continuous integration of differentiable programming capabilities will ensure that computational domain capabilities are AI-ready for the future.
-AI-optimized hardware that supports differentiability as discussed in Chapter 15 will require deep co-design across algorithms, the software stack, and the underlying hardware.
+Continuous integration of differentiable programming capabilities will ensure that computational domain capabilities are Al-ready for the future.
+Al-optimized hardware that supports differentiability as discussed in Chapter 15 will require deep co-design across algorithms, the software stack, and the underlying hardware.
 We need differentiability in the scientific software to enable verification and validation (V&V) of scientific software (simulation and AI) and to provide capabilities for analyzing their correctness and reliability-as discussed also in Chapter 12, Mathematics and Foundations.
 We must develop software frameworks that enable robust and reliable differentiability of large parallel and distributed applications in the presence of noisy experimental data or complex systems.

-11.1.3 ARD 3: PORTABLE USABILITY OF DOE SOFTWARE ON EXASCALE AND POST-EXASCALE HETEROGENEOUS AI HARDWARE

-Production HPC systems are complex engineered systems comprising many software layers that need to be tuned for each new hardware configuration and workload and for which optimization choices must be revisited as the hardware, software, and/or workloads evolve.
-For new platforms, as developed in ECP and anticipated with guantum computing architectures or new Al-oriented hardware (Chapter 15), portability is essential.
-The development of AI-enabled software frameworks and programming models to automatically provide these capabilities across this complex landscape-with a software framework that enables guick and easy sharing, deploying, diagnosing, and testing across systems and models-will significantly improve development and execution time, as well as allow predictable resource forecasts (execution time and memory) to inform real-time control.
+11.1.3 ARD 3: PORTABLE USABILITY OF DOE SOFTWARE ON EXASCALE AND POST-EXASCALE HETEROGENEOUS AI HARDWARE software, and/or workloads evolve.
+For new platforms, as developed in ECP and anticipated with quantum computing architectures or new Al-oriented hardware (Chapter 15), portability is essential.
+The development of Al-enabled software frameworks and programming models to automatically provide these capabilities across this complex landscape-with a software framework that enables guick and easy sharing, deploying, diagnosing, and testing across systems and models-will significantly improve development and execution time, as well as allow predictable resource forecasts (execution time and memory) to inform real-time control.
 We must develop intelligent software tools with proactive and reactive capabilities to optimally distribute workloads across various hardware components with different hardware characteristics.
 The software frameworks will provide functionalities to manage and mitigate the complexity of using exascale and post-exascale systems, employing intelligent automation and predictive analytics.
 We must develop interfaces to enable users to easily access the full capabilities of exascale and post-exascale systems using natural language processing and visualizations.